tohagan/stlive/README.md

     $ stlive build --run

-This is basically the same as running `sencha app build --run native` but it uses the version of sencha command configured in your settings file which you can define as a local version controlled file in your project folder.
+This is basically the same as running `sencha app build --run native` but it uses the version of Sencha Command configured in your settings file which you can define as a local version controlled file in your project folder.
 In the future we may add additional environment variable settings so for example could might select other SDK version and settings as well.
 This will make it easy to switch between projects without having to reconfigure your build environment.

-## Live Edit SASS stylesheet files
+## Live Edit SASS style sheet files

 **Step 1.** Install Ruby, SASS and Compass compiler as per **[Installation Guide](INSTALL.md)** instructions.

-**Step 2.** Configure the SASS compiler in your `.stlive.config` setting files.
+**Step 2.** Configure the SASS compiler in your `.stlive.json` setting files.

 **NOTE**: You must configure the **full path** to the compass compiler in the `bgtasks.sass.cmd` option.